-Dr. LaTurner’s expertise as an evaluation researcher and project manager includes more than 10 years of experience in scoping, assessing, and managing programs in educational and nonprofit settings.
+Dr. LaTurner’s expertise as an evaluation researcher and project manager includes more than 20 years of experience in scoping, assessing, and managing programs in educational and nonprofit settings.
 This experience ranges from pre-K to post-baccalaureate levels and includes designing and implementing both large- and small-scale evaluation studies.
 He has in-depth training and experience in quantitative and qualitative methodologies with considerable experience evaluating STEM (science, technology, engineering, and math) programs and teacher training and certification programs.

-Prior to joining SEDL (now an affiliate of AIR) in November 2011, Dr. LaTurner was a research scientist in the Austin, Texas, office of the University of Texas at Dallas–Education Research Center (ERC), where he conducted research on statewide educational initiatives.
+Prior to joining AIR in November 2011, Dr. LaTurner was a research scientist in the Austin, Texas, office of the University of Texas at Dallas–Education Research Center (ERC), where he conducted research on statewide educational initiatives.
 In this role, he utilized the longitudinal Texas accountability data housed at the ERC to examine a variety of research questions.
 Previously, he worked for Austin Independent School District designing and executing process and outcome tracking systems for grant-funded programs, including initiatives funded by the American Reinvestment and Recovery Act and the Austin Community Collaboration to Enhance Student Success.
 Dr. LaTurner also spent several years as a researcher in the College of Natural Sciences at the University of Texas at Austin directing multi-method evaluations of the UTeach math and science teacher preparation program.